Click here to find out.

-A few weeks ago, my own daughter went to The Festival of Colors and her shirt came back different.
+My daughter once went to The Festival of Colors and she came back different.
 Messy different.
-It was splattered with all kinds of new colors, stained together forever.
-I bet even if I tried, I couldn't bleach those colors out.
+Her shirt had been splattered with all kinds of new colors, stained together forever.
 They are a permanent part of the shirt now.
+A permanent beautiful part.

 4 comments: